d3ledger/d3-btc/README.md

 1. D3 client sends assets to a dedicated Iroha withdrawal account.
 2. Every node reacts to this transfer by creating a Bitcoin transaction.
-3. Once a transaction is created, all the nodes try to sign recently created Bitcoin transaction if possible.
+3. Once a transaction is created, all nodes try to sign recently created Bitcoin transaction if possible.
-4. When enough signatures are collected(supermajority threshold), Notary forms a transaction with all the signatures and sends it to the Bitcoin network.
+4. When enough signatures are collected (supermajority threshold), Notary forms a transaction with all the signatures and sends it to the Bitcoin network.
-5. The Bitcoin withdrawal transaction is formed as a multi-input transfer with 2 outputs: destination address and change address.
+5. Bitcoin withdrawal transaction is formed as a multi-input transfer with 2 outputs: destination address and change address.

 The change address is a special MultiSig address used and controlled by Notaries to collect the change.